jacobheric/www.jacobheric.com/posts/2011-02-05-a-new-brew-day.md

 or so.
 Technically, I'd advise twice the volume of the water used in the mash.
 In practice, I just fill up the cooler, more or less.

-<iframe src="https://player.vimeo.com/video/19597658"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe class="w-full mx-auto" src="https://player.vimeo.com/video/19597658"  webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 The revolving stainless steel sparge arm.
 This is a handy, but by no means necessary, brew day tool.
 For a couple years at the outset of all-grain brewing,